Breech position

 A breech position means the baby would be born feet or bottom first.
 This can make delivery more complicated, so your midwife or doctor should discuss your options

-A baby lying in a breech position during pregnancy is bottom down or feet down, rather than head down position.
-A baby can move position right up to the end of pregnancy, but if he or she is in a breech position at 36 weeks, your midwife or doctor should talk to you about a procedure to turn the baby in the womb called external cephalic version (ECV)
+A baby lying in a breech position during pregnancy is bottom down or feet down, rather than in a head-down position.
+A baby can move position right up to the end of pregnancy, but if he or she is in a breech position at 36 weeks, your midwife or doctor should talk to you about your options, which may include a procedure to turn the baby in the womb called external cephalic version (ECV)

 If your baby is in a breech position